Available 24/7 | 0800 088 4170

 Mould removal vs mould remediation: What’s the difference?

-At first glance, the two phrases might sound interchangeable, but they’re very different in practice.
+At first glance mould removal and mould remediation might sound interchangeable, but they’re very different in practice.

 Mould removal: A surface-level fix